gu-lseg/intro-to-programming/source/introduction.rst

 Abstractions
 ============

+Why is the second snippet of code above better than the first?

+Note that ultimately the computer only knows how to execute step by step instructions anyway.

+Computers are complex.
+Even the smallest operation hides layers of incredible complexity.
+Programming is not only about getting a computer to do things.
+It is about writing code that is useful to humans.

+The result of good programming is code that is understandable to humans.
+As programmers we harness complexity by writing code that rhymes with our intuitions.
+Good code is code that we can use with a minimal amout of context and already be productive.

-A novice can read the above and make some sense of it.
-Intuition helps because the developer who wrote the code defined a good level of abstraction over the complex details.
+The above code called `square` can be understood even by a non programmer.
+Intuition helps because the code is defined at the appropriate level of abstraction over the complex details for understanding to take place.

-This course illustrats that creative programming is aobut constructing abstractions useful to an area of interest.
+This course illustrates that creative programming is aobut constructing useful abstractions.
+It is also about exercising your intuition to make you more productive.

 By calling::

     >>> square(100)

-the result is the same as executing all the 8 lines of previous code.

-The interpreter is indifferent to the two bits of code.
-It is the longer snippet that will be executed anyway.

 But there are two major advantages for us programmers: